ATGardner/atgardner.github.com/_posts/2014-08-12-day-123-mesa-creek-to-bend-mckenzie-pass.markdown

  was training to some hardcore bike trip, by riding from Eugene to Sisters - about 100 miles, and then tomorrow even further on.
 Well, from here or was mostly down for him for the rest of the day.
 But riding up here must be very hard indeed.
- We talked about hiking and biking and the pct, on the long way down to Sisters.
+ We talked about hiking and biking and the PCT, on the long way down to Sisters.
 She finally dropped me off near the main street is Sisters, so I can hitch over to Bend.
 She gave me her number, in case I will get stuck tomorrow morning in Bend, and need a ride back up somehow, on her way back to Eugene.
  I walked across Sisters,